ClusterCockpit/cc-metric-collector/sinks/README.md

 * `Close()`

 The data structures should be set up in `Init()` like opening a file or server connection.
 The `Write()` function takes a measurement, tags, fields and a timestamp and writes/sends the data.
 The `Close()` function should tear down anything created in `Init()`.

+Finally, the sink needs to be registered in the `metric-collector.go`.
+There is a list of sinks called `Sinks` which is a map (string -> pointer to sink).
+Add a new entry with a descriptive name and the new sink.